aaaksenova/wsi_bach_thesis/lexical_subst/README.md

 You can choose between 4 types of features to use for clustering:

 - 'subst' - lexical substitutes (Arefyev et. al. 2021)
-- 'morph' - morphological profiles of substitutes
+- 'morph' - morphological profiles of substitutes in RNC
-- 'synt' - syntactic profiles of substitutes
+- 'synt' - syntactic profiles of substitutes in RNC
-- 'child' - syntactic profiles of children dependencies of substitutes
+- 'child' - syntactic profiles of children dependencies of substitutes in RNC
+- 'ling' - morphological and syntactic features of target word in each sentence

 The features can be combined.
 In this case they should be passed separated by '_'